nhejazi/vim_edc/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-_Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim).
-See the directions below.
+_Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim/Neovim).

 ---

 ## _Directions/Roadmap_

-For less terse directions, see [this ~~excellent~~ decent blog post](https://jacky.wtf/weblog/moving-to-neovim/).
-Note that this assumes some familiarity with Vim.

 - To clone the configuration in this repo:
 ```bash